EliorEstrin/protfolio-DevOps-application/application/README.md

 - test_e2e.py - file for testing the application using pytest. it has test for each route
 - this repo contains as well a `.github worklows` folder which contains the CI-CD for this applcation
 - Nginx folder - contains an nginx configuration to allow the option of running the application with nginx as a revese proxy
--

-### Steps of CI-CD
-1. Clone
-2. build - build the application code using docker-compose
-3. test - testing the application using pytest
-4. calculate version and publish - calculating the version based on the recent tag and publishing the image to a private dockerhub repository
-5. deploy - update to gitops repository which is currently private, and then argocd deploys the application

-#